-- 16.2.5 In addition, subject to clause 10, a ball that passes above head height of the batters that prevents him from being able to hit it with his bat by means of a normal cricket stroke shall be called a wide unless the delivery is a no ball as defined above. - 16.2.6 Different signals shall be used to signify a fast short pitched delivery.

-The umpire shall call and signal wide and then tap his head or call and signal no ball and tap his head with the other hand. - 16.2.7 For the avoidance of doubt, any fast short pitched delivery that is called a wide under this playing condition shall also count as the one allowable short pitched delivery in that over. - 16.2.8 Although the above replaces law 41.6, if the bowler's end umpire considers that any short pitched deliveries are dangerous or unfair, as defined in law, law 41.6 can be applied at any time.
+- 16.2.5.
+In addition, subject to clause 10, a ball that passes above head height of the batter that prevents him from being able to hit it with his bat by means of a normal cricket stroke shall be called a wide unless the delivery is a no ball as defined above. - 16.2.6.
+Different signals shall be used to signify fast short-pitched deliveries. - For a ball that passes over the batter's shoulder the umpire shall call and signal no ball if appropriate then tap a shoulder with a finger of the opposite hand. - For a ball that passes over the batter's head the umpire shall call and signal wide or no ball as appropriate then tap his head with one finger. - 16.2.7.
+For the avoidance of doubt, any fast short pitched delivery that is called a wide under this playing condition shall also count as one of the allowable short pitched deliveries in that over. - 16.2.8.
+Although the above replaces law 41.6, if the bowler's end umpire considers that any short pitched deliveries are dangerous or unfair, as defined in law, law 41.6 can be applied at any time.

-16.3 Bowling of High Full Pitched Deliveries
+16.3.
+Bowling of High Full Pitched Deliveries